Dallas Novakowski, Ph.D.

 As a “hands-on” practitioner

 I coordinate across internal and external partners to develop meaningful and evidence-based strategies to improve products, services, and organizational functioning.
-I have worked with the Saskatchewan Brain Injury Association, Saskatchewan Ministry of Justice’s Department of Research and Evidence-Based Excellence, and currently volunteer as an organizer for the North Shore Ultimate League - a pick-up ultimate frisbee group in North Vancouver.

 In everything I do